epccs/parts_epccs/Docker.md

 # if the group exist it will be reported
 sudo groupadd docker
 sudo usermod -aG docker admin_account
-# log out for change to take effect next add the inventree user
+# log out for change to take effect
 ```

 For security you will not want to add the group, just keep using sudo.